 The Civil Air Patrol, full title Sky Watch Civil Air Patrol, was formed in Yorkshire in the year 2000.
 It is now one of the largest charitable air observation organisations in Europe with some 200 members, together with a fleet of aircraft that includes aeroplanes, light helicopters, autogyros and small unmanned aerial vehicles.
 There are operational units throughout the United Kingdom of Great Britain and Northern Ireland

-Our Mission is "To promote for the benefit of the public, and the preservation and protection of people and property, the use of aerial observation over land and water to identify situations where people and property are at risk and then reporting such incidents to and working with the statutory emergency services and other such bodies as deemed appropriate".
+Our Mission is "To promote for the benefit of the public, the saving of life and the preservation and protection of people and property by the use of aerial observation, over land and water, in order to identify situations where people and property are at risk and then reporting such incidents to and working with the statutory emergency services and such other bodies as deemed appropriate".